tpflug/ISQA3420Project/Policy.md

 #Sample Policy Documents
 ---

-This policy utilitizes the Common Vulnerability Scoring System (CVSS), a standard tool for determining a numerical score of CVE risks.
+These policies utilitize the Common Vulnerability Scoring System (CVSS), a standard tool for determining a numerical score of CVE risks.
 The CVSS is defined by NIST.
 More specific details regarding the scoring standards used by CVSS can be found at https://www.first.org/cvss/specification-document and https://nvd.nist.gov/cvss.cfm.

 ---
 ###Policy 1